Getting around with a less-apparent disability

 “Transport is a significant problem for a great many people who struggle with brain injuries,” says Luke Griggs, director of communications for Headway, the Brain Injury Association.

-While each case is unique, Griggs stated that it’s common for sufferers to have “anxiety, memory problems, an inability to process and retain information, and inability to plan and execute those plans as a route of where they need to go.”
+While each case is unique, Griggs says that it’s common for sufferers to have “anxiety, memory problems, an inability to process and retain information, and inability to plan and execute those plans as a route of where they need to go.”
 He added: “Put all those things together and if you ask that person to then get on a bus to get to where they need to go, it becomes a big challenge.”

-- Coming up with some ‘Plan B’ options like alternative travel arrangements, or even a number for a local taxi company.
+• Coming up with some ‘Plan B’ options like alternative travel arrangements, or even a number for a local taxi company

 Asking for assistance